huabin/huabin/HowTo.md

             GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
   ```

-- Put following code into your `README.md` file
+- Put following code into your `README.md` file.
+Only `README.md` can be displayed in your profile.
+E.g. I don't want it to show up in my profile, I renamed `README.md` to `Example.md`.

   ```
   ![snake gif](https://github.com/your_github_name/your_github_name/blob/output/github-contribution-grid-snake.svg)